DipannitaOrni/Lexi/README.md

 **Engineering decisions worth calling out:**

-- **One choke-point for the model.** Every Gemma call flows through `gemma_client.py`, which owns retries, timeouts, and structured error codes.
-Nothing else in the codebase talks to the model directly — so behaviour is consistent and testable across all ten AI features.
+- **One choke-point for the model.** Every Gemma call flows through `gemma_client.py`, which owns retries, timeouts and structured error codes.
+Nothing else in the codebase talks to the model directly - so behaviour is consistent and testable across all ten AI features.
 - **Prompts defined once.** Mode rules live in `prompts/rewrite_prompts.py`; the frontend's mode list is served from `/modes`, derived from those same keys.
 Frontend and backend cannot drift out of sync.
 - **The frontend is provider-agnostic by construction.** `lib/api.js` is the only file aware a backend exists.
 Point `VITE_API_BASE` elsewhere and nothing else moves.
-- **Long documents are chunked to a token budget**, so each piece is rewritten with care rather than a whole document being loosely summarised — the difference between a rewrite and a lossy summary.
+- **Long documents are chunked to a token budget**, so each piece is rewritten with care rather than a whole document being loosely summarised - the difference between a rewrite and a lossy summary.

 ---